 Other Feel Portugal Articles

-- Dr. Edward Leitão Fund Offers Scholarships to Portuguese-American Students Pursuing Medicine and other Health Careers
+- Dr. Edward Leitão Memorial Scholarship Fund to Award Scholarships to 5 Portuguese-Americans Pursuing Health Careers

 Further down the street, the main stage had an amazing lineup of top groups, including two internationally acclaimed headline bands “The Wailers” and “Fastball”.